 Kilmartin Castle (Scotland)

-Kilmartin is a 16th-century castle in Kilmartin, Scotland, that was built in 1550 for John Carswell, the Rector of Kilmartin Glen and Bishop of The Isles.
+Kilmartin is a 16th-century castle in Kilmartin, Scotland, built in 1550 for John Carswell, the Rector of Kilmartin Glen and Bishop of The Isles.
 He lived there for around 15 years before moving to his new residence at Carnasserie Castle, 1.5 miles north of Kilmartin.
 The castle was passed down to the Campbell Clan, one of the most powerful clans in the Highlands.
 Over the years, it was abandoned and fell to ruin.
-Kilmartin was restored and refurbished as a bed and breakfast in the 1990s and 2019, it opened its doors as a B&B.
+Kilmartin was restored and refurbished as a bed and breakfast in the 1990s, and in 2019, it opened its doors as a B&B.

 Scone Palace (Scotland)

-Now, you can walk down the Long Galley where King Charles II marched to his coronation in 1661.
+Now, you can walk down the Long Galley, where King Charles II marched to his coronation in 1661.
 During the Jacobite rebellion, the ‘Old Pretender’ (James Edward, the son of James II of England) spent three weeks here, and his son, Bonnie Prince Charlie, visited the castle in 1745.

-Among the amazing historical antiques you’ll find the needlework of Mary Queen of Scots that she worked on while in prison on Loch Leven, the desk at which Queen Marie Antionette wrote her letters before her execution, or the State Rooms where Queen Victoria was entertained on her way to the Highlands in 1842, and the bedroom in which she slept, in addition to many significant paintings, porcelain, and other artworks.
+Among the fantastic historical antiques, you’ll find the needlework of Mary Queen of Scots that she worked on while in prison on Loch Leven, the desk at which Queen Marie Antionette wrote her letters before her execution, or the State Rooms where Queen Victoria was entertained on her way to the Highlands in 1842, and the bedroom in which she slept, in addition to many significant paintings, porcelain, and other artworks.

 Scone Palace is surrounded by beautiful gardens, perfect for a stroll or a picnic.
 There’s a great adventure playground for children, not to mention the unique ‘tartan’ maze in the shape of the heraldic Murray Star.